How long do lovebirds live and Factors Affecting life Span?

 Yellow-collared lovebirds can live 10 to 20 years in captivity.
 They are also known as masked lovebirds or Agapornis personatus.
 A masked lovebird at 24.24 years of age is the oldest ever recorded to live in captivity!

-The lifespan of Red-faced lovebird
+The lifespan of a Red-faced lovebird

 According to a historical study of parrot survival in captivity, the red-faced lovebird, or Agapornis pullarius, has been listed as living a maximum of 19.23 years.